 It may take more time for you to get used to your new diet, however, so stick with it.
 Like any new habit, it requires about two months of consistent, diligent efforts to transform a new diet into an effortless part of your routine.
 Regular visits to your doctor will help you stay accountable, get support, and keep working towards your goals.

 Dr. Borisiak is an Internal Medicine doctor who began practicing medical nutrition therapy when she saw remarkable changes in her patients after following a few simple recommendations she made for diet and lifestyle changes.

 When she began offering full nutrition therapy sessions, she was amazed by the results.

 “I’ve had patients take the initial assessments and be in the red for all kinds of health measurements,” said Dr. Borisiak.
-“We start to slowly introduce daily changes in their habits, and some patients do amazingly well–a year later, their results change from mostly red to mostly green.
-Their blood work is better, energy levels higher, mood more positive.
+“We start to slowly introduce daily changes in their habits, and some patients do amazingly well--a year later, their results change from mostly red to mostly green.
+Their blood work is better, energy levels higher, the mood is more positive.
 That is not something a pill can do alone; it’s a change in lifestyle that starts from the inside out.”